 The Nottingham-based agency demonstrated an insightful and innovative approach to data and analytics with a transformational integrated search strategy.
 The team delivered over £900,000 of revenue from Google Shopping for the client with a 1005% return on ad spend.

 Ginny Marvin, Search Engine Land’s Editor-in-Chief and four-year judge of the awards, was impressed by the depth and scope of entries in this year’s competition: “Every year, it’s an honor to get an inside view into some of the best work being done in our industry.
 The creativity and technical and marketing sophistication illustrated in this year’s entries is truly inspiring.
 They highlight the dedication of search marketers to consistently grow, learn and evolve their practices to deliver the best results for clients and stakeholders.”

-Stuart Ross, Managing Director of Hallam, commented: “We’re very proud of our team for proving once again that they are among the best in the world.
+Susan Hallam, Managing Director of Hallam, commented: “We’re very proud of our team for proving once again that they are among the best in the world.
 While Manchester, Leeds and London are often seen as agency hot-spots, we’re putting Nottingham on the map through our innovative and strategic work that delivers results beyond clients’ expectations.”